rlancaste/kstars-on-osx-craft/README.md

 ### Editing KStars and/or INDI in QT Creator

-	Please see the document EditingKStarsInQTCreatorOnOSX.pdf
+	Please see the document EditingKStarsInQTCreatorOnOSX.pdf for editing KStars Please see the document EditingINDIInQTCreatorOnOSX.docx for editing INDI

-	If you have already run the build-kstars.sh script, you will be all set up to edit KStars and/or INDI.
+	If you have already run the build-kstars.sh script, you will be all set up to edit KStars.
+	For INDI, you will need to also create a Fork on your own GitHub account first and then run the downloadINDIForkForEditing.sh script.
 	It is recommended that you use QT Creator for this editing because it has extra tools for editing QT specific files like GUI interface files.
 	So you will want to first install QT Creator from QT's website: https://www.qt.io/download-qt-installer The open source license version is free of charge.
 	Warning:  As indicated above, Craft now must use its own internal version of QT.
 	If you install a version of QT in ~/QT from their website it may cause problems as described above.
-	Follow the setup instructions in EditingKStarsInQTCreatorOnOSX.pdf to get this all set up to work in QT Creator.
+	Follow the setup instructions in the documents to get this all set up to work in QT Creator.

-	A Document for Editing INDI in QT Creator will be added soon.

-### Submitting any changes you make in KStars and/or INDI
+### Submitting any changes you make in KStars

 	Let's say you made some change that was totally awesome or made some significant improvement and you want to submit it.
 	The KStars Code is hosted on this GIT Repository: https://github.com/KDE/kstars But KStars changes must be submitted using Phabricator.
 Please see this website for details: https://phabricator.kde.org/project/profile/295/